 For a family vacation to the Big Island, diversity of choice comes standard.
 The number of sun-filled activities is simply staggering, let alone the number of tours, museums, art galleries, and restaurants you’ll be encountering on your trip.
 From prime snorkeling spots to stargazing, horseback riding to black sand beaches, rainforest hikes to spotting manta rays, there’s no telling where your Big Island adventure might take you.

 Snorkel and See Fish Up Close

 If you visit Hawaii, you owe it to yourself to spend an afternoon snorkeling.
 While our Big Island Snorkeling Guide will help you locate your gear and prepare for a couple of hours on the water, finding the right snorkeling spot can be a challenge – especially during peak tourist months!
-Three snorkeling locations near or around Kona (Kahalu’u Beach Park, Honaunau Bay, and Kealakekua Bay) are your best bet, but be sure to get there early and bring plenty of sunscreen.
+Three snorkeling locations near or around Kona (Kahalu’u Beach Park, Honaunau Bay, and Kealakekua Bay) are your best bet, but be sure to get there early and wear reef safe sunscreen.

 Go on a Waterfall Tour

 With so many scenic points throughout all of the Big Island, it can be easy to miss some of its most breathtaking: the waterfalls.
 Found within an easy driving distance of Hilo on the island’s east side, planning ahead will allow you to see most of the main attractions of the island’s waterfalls in a single day.
 If you only have time for one, make it Rainbow Falls.
 Gorgeous, free, and right off the road, you can also trek through the nearby trees and see the state’s largest and oldest banyan tree while you’re there.